 However, Byrd's accomplishment was questioned almost immediately.
 Many did not think his airplane could have covered the distance in just 15 hours and 44 minutes, as he had recorded.
 New research, published in the January 2013 issue of the journal Polar Record, suggests that Byrd fell short of his North Pole goal by as much as 80 miles (130 km).

 The first verifiable, convincing expedition to the pole is credited to Roald Amundsen, an intrepid Norwegian explorer.
 In 1903, Amundsen led the first expedition to cross the Northwest Passage.
 In 1911, Amundsen was the first person to reach the South Pole.
 And in May 1926 (just a few days after Byrd's flight), Amundsen flew — or rather, floated — over the pole in a dirigible, the Norge, with 15 other men.

 2007: British lawyer and endurance swimmer Lewis Gordon Pugh swims 18 minutes for one kilometer in the Arctic Ocean at the North Pole.
-His feat, accomplished in only a Speedo, was done to draw public attention to the melting ice caps.
+His feat, accomplished wearing only a swim brief, was done to draw public attention to the melting ice caps.

 Currently, no country owns the North Pole.
 It sits in international waters.
 The closest land is Canadian territory Nunavut, followed by Greenland (part of the Kingdom of Denmark).

 However, Russia, Denmark and Canada have staked claims to the mountainous Lomonosov Ridge that runs under the pole.
 The Arctic is rich in natural resources, including oil and gas, and valuable as a shipping route, making it of high importance to countries with Arctic coasts.
 In 2007, Russia sent the first submersible to reach the seabed under the North Pole, and dropped a titanium flag there — much to the displeasure of the other Arctic countries.